-- 23. Now click on the four carbon atoms incolved in the torsion, in order: C5, C2, C1, C4.
-In the Geometric Parameters pop-up, click Define next to Torsion, then click Done. - 24.
-You could include all four torsional angles relevant to the relative rotation of the two rings.
-If you wish to do so, repreat Step 23 for the C5 C2 C1 C3 torsion, the C6 C2 C1 C3 torsion and the C6 C2 C1 C4 torsion.
-For this example we will not add any more torsions.
+23. Now click on the four carbon atoms incolved in the torsion, in order: C5, C2, C1, C3.
+In the Geometric Parameters pop-up, click Define next to Torsion, then click Done.

-25. Now, click Search.
+- 24. You could include all four torsional angles relevant to the relative rotation of the two rings.
+If you wish to do so, repeat Step 23 for the C5 C2 C1 C4 torsion, the C6 C2 C1 C3 torsion and the C6 C2 C1 C4 torsion.
+For this example we will not add any more torsions. - 25.
+Now, click Search.
 When asked "Overwrite Query?" click Yes.

 - 26. In the Search Setup window, tick as Filters Only Single crystal structures and Only Organics.
 This will make the search consistent with the Mogul analysis performed before. - 27.
 Then click Start Search. - 28.
-With version CSD version 5.42 and 3 data updates (Feb, May, Sep 2021), we obtain 41 hits that we can see in the View Results tab.
+With CSD version 5.45 and 2 data updates (Mar, Jun 2024), we obtain 44 hits that we can see in the View Results tab.
 You can scroll through the hitlist and see which entries are in the list and in the 2D Diagram.
 You will see the fragment we looked for in red and the value of the torsion at the top right of the visualisation window. - 29.
 We want to analyse more systematically the value of the torsion.
 To do so, we will need to export the data to Mercury.
 Go to File > Analyse Data in Mercury.